Nándor Major: Career

 Major began his career competing in local tournaments.
 Major competed in the PDC's Qualifying School in 2020, and this has been his international debut.
-In 2021, he made debut in World Darts Federation tournaments during Budapest Masters.
+In 2021, he made his debut in World Darts Federation tournaments during Budapest Masters.
 He advanced in this tournament to the quarter-finals, where he lost to József Rucska by 0–6 in legs.
-At the Budapest Classic in 2022, he advanced to the semi-finals, losing to Gabor Jagicza.
+At the Budapest Classic in 2022, he advanced to the semi-finals, losing to Gábor Jagicza.
 He also achieved good results at the Balaton Darts Masters and Hungarian Masters.

 In December, he traveled abroad for the first time to the Netherlands for the 2022 World Masters.
 He achieved a good result in the group stage.
 In the second round, he defeated Patrick Peters by 5–2 in legs.
 In the third round match, he lost to Chris Landman by 3–5 in legs.
 In 2023, he won the Hungarian Qualifier tournament for the 2023 Poland Darts Masters.
-He went on to become the first Hungarian player to win a game at a PDC European Tour event, defeating Ricardo Pietreczko 6-4 at the 2023 Hungarian Darts Trophy.
+He went on to become the first Hungarian player to win a game at a PDC European Tour event, defeating Ricardo Pietreczko 6–4 at the 2023 Hungarian Darts Trophy.